 Garden nirvana is within reach when you make your potting soil.
 Your herbs will be growing in your very own mixture and be better off for it.
 You will save money and have more control over what goes into your mix if you make it yourself.

-Sure, you can buy bags of potting soil, but when you are talking about turning your entire garden into container gardens, that cost per bag can really add up.
-Here is how to make your own potting soil and save money in the process.
+Sure, you can buy bags of potting soil, but when you are talking about turning your entire garden into container gardens, that cost per bag can add up.
+Here is how to make your potting soil and save money in the process.

 Despite its name, there is no soil in potting soil!
 True potting soil, or potting mix, is light and won't compact the way that regular dirt will.
 Remember, if you are gardening in a container then there is only a small amount of are for the roots to find the nutrients and room to grow that they need.
 So, potting soil has to be top quality for a good reason.

 Also add Coco fiber, known as Coir.
 This light stringy mixture has to be dampened to be manageable.
 It's dusty and as hard as a rock when you first purchase it.
-But it swells up to great proportions, and makes a wonderful addition to the mix.
+But it swells up to great proportions and makes a wonderful addition to the mix.

-If you want to add your own nutrients to the mix, there are plenty of good things available.
+If you want to add your nutrients to the mix, there are plenty of good things available.
 Try adding about 1/2 cup of each of these per 8 gallons of mix.
 This is a good starting point and won't make your potting soil too rich.

-Some nice additives are:
+Some nice additives include the following::

-Making your own potting soil just makes cents (see what I did there?)Mix up an endless supply and always have a container available when the growing itch starts.
+Making your potting soil just makes cents and sense.
+Mix up an endless supply and always have a container available when the growing itch starts.